johnnoone/git-commands/README.rst

 git-commands
 ============

-Extends Git with custom commands:
+Extends Git with custom commands.

-:git branch-status:
+git branch-status
     Show the status of branchs, if they are forward or ahead from master

-:git release:
+git release
     Tag and push current branch to origin and promote the release.

 For each command, a complete description is available within source code.